jhpyle/docassemble/_docs/installation.md

 ---

-These installation instructions assume a Debian GNU/Linux machine, but docassemble has been developed to be operating-system-independent.
-If you can install the dependencies, you should be able to get docassemble to run.
+These installation instructions assume a Debian GNU/Linux machine, but **docassemble** has been developed to be operating-system-independent.
+If you can install the dependencies, you should be able to get **docassemble** to run.
 It has not been tested on Windows (only Debian and Ubuntu), but all the dependencies are likely to be available for installation on Windows (see [MiKTeX](http://miktex.org/download) for LaTeX on Windows).

+Since **docassemble** has a lot of [dependencies]({{ site.baseurl }}/docs/requirements.html), you may wish to [run it using Docker]({{ site.baseurl }}/docs/docker.html) rather than follow all of these installation instructions.

-### Dependencies
+### Installing dependencies

 The following dependencies can be installed from Debian packages:

     sudo apt-get install python-html2text python-markdown python-yaml \
       python-mako python-dateutil python-setuptools python-httplib2 \
-      python-dev python-imaging python-pip wget unzip git locales \
+      python-dev python-imaging wget unzip git locales pandoc texlive \
-      pandoc texlive texlive-latex-extra
+	  texlive-latex-extra gcc

 docassemble uses locale settings to format numbers, get currency symbols, and other things.
 Do `echo $LANG` to see what locale you are